gaak99/oxly/README.md

 ##### No edits to a data file while running oxmerge (or oxly clone-->push)
 * For a succesful merge, once the oxmerge process (aka 2 latest revisions downloaded) begins the user needs to be careful and not change the file anymore outside of the process until process completes.

+#### Developed/tested on MacOS and Linux so non-Unix-like systems may be trouble

 ### Troubleshooting